-As opposed to hospice care, which comes at the end of life, palliative care can come into play at the early stages of an illness, with a wide range of professionals offering care, comfort, and support to patients and their families throughout the process.
-Everything from enhancing quality of life to managing pain and stress can come into play, helping patients face the risks and burdens of their illness and treatment choices.
+As opposed to hospice care, which comes at the end of life, palliative care can come into play at any stage of an illness, with a team of specially trained physicians, nurses, social workers, chaplains and other professionals offering care, comfort, and support to patients and their families.
+The focus is the whole person, not just the diagnosis.
+Efforts are toward enhancing quality of life by managing pain and stress as well as helping patients face the risks and burdens of their illness and treatment choices.

 The national palliative care guidelines, still relatively new in the medical community, were adopted at MPTF in 2004.
 Since then MPTF has remained at the forefront of America’s palliative care initiative.
 Legislation currently being drafted in Washington D.C. acknowledges the importance of palliative care for those with serious illness and is bipartisan supported.
 MPTF has signed its name alongside organizations like the American Cancer Society and the American Heart Association on many letters sent to Congressional representatives and committee members of Health and Human Services to advance the field of palliative care on the national level.

 Since 2004, our Palliative Care Program has been involved with CAPC (the Center to Advance Palliative Care), a national resource for palliative care providers, developers, and innovators.
 Diane E. Meier, MD, Director of CAPC, applauded MPTF for its “delightful program with excellent commitment of clinical staff; well-known and loved in California” and noted, “I am personally a great admirer of your organization’s work over all the years.”